mlab817/faqs/src/fall-army-worm-faw/what-are-the-measures-to-control-faw-and-prevent-incidence.md

 ---
  title: What are the measures to control FAW and prevent incidence?

-tags: ["measures","control","faw","prevent","incidence"]

  ---

-### Fall Army Worm (FAW)
+## Fall Army Worm (FAW)

-## What are the measures to control FAW and prevent incidence?
+# What are the measures to control FAW and prevent incidence?

  - Physical and Cultural Methods: Hand picking and Manual crushing;